luciofer/currency-converter/README.md

 # Currency Converyer

 This project uses an endpoint from the Awesome API to fetch the currency value.
+The conversion is in real time and it also can be made in both ways.

 ## 👩🏾‍💻 Technologies